madMAx43v3r/chia-gigahorse/README.md

 ```
 It will show the block height as well as the average fee that applies, depending on if the proof was computed via CPU or GPU.

-## GPU CUDA Plotter
+## Gigahorse GPU Plotter

-You can find the GPU plotter binaries for Nvidia GPUs in [cuda-plotter](https://github.com/madMAx43v3r/chia-gigahorse/tree/master/cuda-plotter).
+You can find the GPU plotter binaries in [cuda-plotter](https://github.com/madMAx43v3r/chia-gigahorse/tree/master/cuda-plotter).

-It supports plotting for Chia as well as MMX.
+They support plotting for Chia as well as MMX.

 ## CPU Plotter

 You can find the CPU plotter binaries in [cpu-plotter](https://github.com/madMAx43v3r/chia-gigahorse/tree/master/cpu-plotter).

-It supports plotting for Chia as well as MMX.
+They support plotting for Chia as well as MMX.

 ## Farming Benchmark